 4.4.3.3.3 Operational Tests.
-Nondestructive operational tests on all devices necessary for functioning of the system, including detection and actuation devices, shall be conducted.
+Nondestructive operational tests on all devices necessary for the functioning of the system, including detection devices, actuation devices, and notification appliances, shall be conducted.

 4.4.3.3.4 Full Discharge Test.

 4.4.3.3.4.1 A full discharge test shall be performed on all systems.